TomStrong/Com528-Assessment/docs/documentation.md

 ## Project Plan and Task Assignment

-We statrted planning this project by splitting it down into smaller, manageable tasks that only addressed one requirement at a time.
+We started planning this project by splitting it down into smaller, manageable tasks that only addressed one requirement at a time.
 We then recorded these on Github Projects and divided the tasks up into three *To Do* categories - front-end, back-end, and documentation.

 We initially recorded these tasks as notes within the project, updating them to include the relevant name of the person doing the task when it was moved to *In Progress*.
 However, later we learned about creating Issues within Github so we converted all outstanding tasks to these.